Hnshlr/irp-myvoslam/README.md

 ### Python version

-The application was initially developed with Python 3.7.17, however in the late stages of development, a proper virtual environment was created under Python 3.9.17.
+The application was initially developed with Python 3.7 (3.7.17 to be exact), however in the late stages of development, a proper virtual environment was created under Python 3.9.
 In both cases, make sure you use respectively the ```requirements37.txt``` or ```requirements39.txt``` file to install the dependencies, depending on the version of Python you wish to use.

 ### Important notes

-If Python 3.9.17 is used, you won't be able tu use ```SURF``` as a feature detector, as it is not supported by OpenCV 4.5.4, the lowest version of OpenCV that supports Python 3.9.17.
+If Python 3.9 is used, you won't be able tu use ```SURF``` as a feature detector, as it is not supported by OpenCV 4.5.4, the lowest version of OpenCV that supports Python 3.9, as it was patented by its creators.
+If you wish to use ```SURF``` as a feature detector, please use Python 3.7.17.

 ### Initiate the virtual environment